LeeT27/scatterV/README.md

 | **Demo** | RISC-V Assembly | Created a custom demo assembly code that approximates closer to pi every second using a Monte Carlo plotting simulation |

 ---
-## Demo Program: Monte Carlo $\pi$ Approximation
+## Demo Program: Monte Carlo π Approximation

-To verify correct processor behavior, I implemented a Monte Carlo simulation written entirely in RISC-V assembly.
-The main star of the show in this simulation is the custom `RND` instruction that constantly creates pseudorandom coordinates.
+To verify correct processor behavior, I implemented a Monte Carlo simulation written entirely in RISC-V assembly that estimates π as the sample size converges to ∞.
+The main star of the show in this simulation is the custom `RND` instruction that constantly creates pseudorandom coordinates to be used in branch calculations to determine a hit or miss.

 ### Mathematical Principle
-The program approximates $\pi$ by generating random coordinate points $(x, y)$ within a square area bounded by (0,0) and (1,1) every tenth of a second and determining the ratio of points that fall inside the shaded quarter circle, calculated using the following circle equation:
+The program approximates π by generating random coordinate points $(x, y)$ within a square area bounded by (0,0) and (1,1) every tenth of a second and determining the ratio of points that fall inside the shaded quarter circle, calculated using the following circle equation:

 $$x^2 + y^2 \le 1$$